OXPHOS/shogun/doc/cookbook/source/examples/classifier/qda.rst

 Quadratic discriminant analysis
 ===============================

-Quadratic discriminant analysis (QDA) is used in machine learning and statistical classification to separate measurements of two or more classes of objects or events by a quadric surface.
+Quadratic discriminant analysis (QDA) is used to separate measurements of two or more classes of objects by a quadric surface.
-For QDA, the class label :math:`y` is assumed to be quadratic in the measurements of obeservations :math:`X`, so `y` will be decided based on:
+For QDA, the class label :math:`y` is assumed to be quadratic in the measurements of obeservations :math:`X`, i.e.:

 .. math::

     \mathbf{x^{T}Ax} + \mathbf{b^{T}x} + c

+QDA is a generalisation of linear discriminant analysis (LDA).

 -------
 Example